-Following our review, we have taken the decision to pursue accreditation under the ISO 50001 system run by the International Organisation for Standardisation (ISO).
+Last year we took the decision to pursue accreditation under the ISO 50001 system run by the International Organization for Standardization.

 ENERGY EFFICIENCY AND CO2 EMISSIONS

-Our total combined energy usage (gas and electricity) has decreased by 12% this year with our total electricity consumption in stores, Distribution Centres (DCs) and Head Office down by 5% and gas consumption down by 25%.
-Our corresponding CO2 emissions are down 8% year-on-year.
+Our total combined energy usage (gas and electricity) has decreased by 4% this year.
+Our corresponding CO2 emissions are down 4% year-on-year.